-6 Tips On How To Drill Into Concrete Without a Hammer Drill
+How To Drill Into Concrete Without a Hammer Drill (6 Useful Tips)

-Concrete is made to last, which means its very strong.
-The thing that makes concrete so strong is all of the aggregate, gravel and sand, that makes up about 65% of the concrete mix.
+Concrete is made to last, which means its an incredibly strong and durable material.
+The thing that makes concrete so strong is all of the aggregate, gravel and sand that makes up about 65% of the concrete mix.

 Masonry drill bits are designed to work with a hammer drill.
 That means the drill bit, in addition to turning, simultaneously hammers away at the concrete.
 But since we’re not using a hammer drill, the only thing we have working in our favor is the turning action of the drill bit.

 Be sure to have water nearby while you are drilling your hole into the concrete.
 Without the hammering action of the hammer drill, the masonry drill bit will get very hot.
 This is from all the friction that's created by going round and round against the concrete material.